TempestNetworks/zephyr-rp-docs/pages/rules/general-hostile-rules.md

 You are NOT to third party or get involved with another group doing a heist (you can not take someone elses heist from them or interfere with it)

+There is to be ***NO tripping in combat*** you can not trip people then kill them at all, You may only trip people if chasing them in roleplay to stop them escaping a RP scene or to escape from someone chasing you.

 # Cayo Perico Island

 This is a RED ZONE complete KILL ON SIGHT ZONE - No Mans Land - You are at full risk of being killed. robbed or both.